Cost Participation Program

 - Transportation Need (including impacts to the state highway system)

 Financial Services prepares the Cost Share documents, which include the meeting agenda, project review sheets, project maps and team recommendations.
 Documents are distributed to the Committee members one week prior to the meeting.

 The District presents the team’s recommendation for each application to the Committee.

-Financial Services provides a letter for the district engineer to send the applicant informing them of the Cost Share Committee’s decision and discussion points.
+Financial Services provides a letter for the district engineer to send the applicant informing them of the Cost Share Committee’s decision or MHTC’s action for projects requesting set-aside funds and discussion points.
 If additional information is needed, Financial Services will compile the requested information and provide it to the Committee.

 - Project Agreement and Programming Process

 The district works with the approved applicant to draft the Cost Share agreement, using the form FS08 found on the eAgreements website at http://sp/sites/eagreements/Agreements/Forms/My%20Agreements.aspx.
 Agreements